R’lyeah Wallet

 The outcome proved potential and challenges.

 ✅ Strong validation for a centralized solution.
 Most participants did not realize their frustration with managing multiple platforms.
-Once the potential solution was proposed, many gave suggestions on what could be different.
-Suggesting the user’s journey they currently take.
+Once the potential solution was proposed, many gave indications on what could be different.
+Suggesting the user’s current journey.

 ⚠️ Concern about adoption was prominent, especially because they already had records on previous tools.
 And, onboarding anxiety because they may not switch until others start using it.